Introduction to the Course

 During the synchronous sessions, participants will meet online via ‘Zoom’ and work together as multi- and interdisciplinary teams.
 They will reflect and discuss on the One Health approach and solve a real-world One Health problem using an interactive problem-based learning method.
 The learned content will be reviewed in interactive tasks on Moodle.
 As a final assignment, participants will develop a written report – the “Mission Plan” for solving the One Health problem.

-The module will last for 8 weeks, starting on May 22nd, 2023, and is designed for around 90 working hours (3 ECTS), including 30 hours working with online material and meetings and around 60 hours self-study and project work.
+The module will last for 8 weeks, and is designed for around 90 working hours (3 ECTS), including 30 hours working with online material and meetings and around 60 hours self-study and project work.

 Please find more information in the One Health Core Competencies Module Introductional Video